-- \1 The principal cause of the increase in cash and cash equivalents compared with the same quarter in the previous fiscal year was an increase in cash flow from operating activities. - \2 The expansion in current assets from the same period a year earlier can be mainly attributed to the increase in credit related to the settlement services for Yahoo!
-Shopping. - \3 Although there were purchases, etc. of software during the quarter, the balance for the quarter was down from the same quarter in the previous fiscal year primarily due to amortization. - \4 The increase in investment securities during the quarter compared with a year earlier resulted mainly from purchases.
+- 1 The principal cause of the increase in cash and cash equivalents compared with the same quarter in the previous fiscal year was an increase in cash flow from operating activities. - 2 The expansion in current assets from the same period a year earlier was mainly attributed to the increase in accounts due and credit related to Yahoo! ezPay operations.
+The increase in accounts due principally resulted from the additional tax payment related to the tax treatment used in the merger with SOFTBANK IDC Solutions Corp. being booked to accounts due because SOFTBANK Corp. was responsible for this payment under the merger agreement. - 3 Although there were purchases, etc. of software during the quarter, the balance for the quarter was down from the same quarter in the previous fiscal year primarily due to amortization. - 4 The increase in investment securities during the quarter compared with a year earlier resulted mainly from purchases.